Hongkong Land Holdings Announces Share Repurchase - TipRanks.com

 The latest announcement is out from Hongkong Land Holdings ( (GB:HKLD) ).

-Hongkong Land Holdings Limited has announced the repurchase of 240,000 of its ordinary shares, with prices ranging from US$6.12 to US$6.23 per share.
-This move, which aligns with the company’s capital management strategy, will result in the cancellation of the repurchased shares, potentially impacting shareholder calculations regarding voting rights and interests.
+Hongkong Land Holdings Limited announced a market repurchase of 235,000 of its ordinary shares, with prices ranging from US$6.28 to US$6.41 per share, and a weighted average purchase price of US$6.3465.
+The repurchased shares will be cancelled, impacting the company’s share capital, which now consists of 2,183,166,926 ordinary shares with voting rights.
+This move aligns with the Financial Conduct Authority’s Disclosure Guidance and Transparency Rules, potentially affecting shareholder interests and voting rights calculations.

-The most recent analyst rating on (GB:HKLD) stock is a Buy with a $7.30 price target.
-To see the full list of analyst forecasts on Hongkong Land Holdings stock, see the GB:HKLD Stock Forecast page.

 More about Hongkong Land Holdings